-Furthermore, if you’re looking to stay on-grid, then it might be well-worth procuring a pure sine wave inverter, which would allow you to connect your array directly to the grid.
-On the other hand, if you’re looking to go off-grid, you’ll need to invest in a high-capacity energy storage system, in order to ensure you’re able to use your renewable electricity day and night.
+Furthermore, if you’re looking to stay on the grid, then it might be well worth procuring a pure sine wave inverter, which would allow you to connect your array directly to the grid.
+On the other hand, if you’re looking to go off-grid, you’ll need to invest in a high-capacity energy storage system, to ensure you’re able to use your renewable electricity day and night.

 Unlike solar power, space is of absolutely crucial importance to you when considering investing in wind power.
 The more space wind has in leading up to your home turbine, the more kinetic power it’s going to hit the turbine’s blades with, and thus the more power the turbine’s generator can produce.

 You can, of course, buy vertical-bladed wind turbines designed for small spaces.
 However, there’s no getting around the fact that these turbines are wildly less powerful than their ‘horizontal’ cousins, almost to the point of being ineffectual.
-In order to truly get the most out of wind power, you need to have a lot of empty, unobstructed land on which you can plant large, powerful horizontal turbines.
+To truly get the most out of wind power, you need to have a lot of empty, unobstructed land on which you can plant large, powerful horizontal turbines.

 Like solar panels rely on sunlight, wind turbines rely on wind.
 The good news is that most modern, consumer-sized wind turbines begin generating electricity in even the slightest of breezes.
-In fact, it has to be a pretty breathless day before your turbine is put out of action.
-On the flip side, there is also a maximum-operational wind force that domestic wind turbines can sustain, past which they will seize to function.
+It has to be a pretty breathless day before your turbine is put out of action.
+On the flip side, there is also a maximum operational wind force that domestic wind turbines can sustain, past which they will seize to function.